shui18/starter-hugo-academic/content/publication/book2015/index.md

 ---
-title: 'Structure-Preserving Algorithms for Oscillatory Differential Equations II'
+title: "Structure-Preserving Algorithms for Oscillatory Differential Equations II"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here